ve-global/puppet-puppetversion/README.md

 * The installation of puppet itself.
 * Create a scheduled task (on Windows)

-###Beginning with homes
+###Beginning with puppetversion

-To create a new local user:
+To upgrade to a new puppetversion

 ```puppet
    puppetversion { 'version 3.4.3':